jacobphillips99/protorubric/README.md

 ### Define a rubric

-Create a YAML file (e.g., `my_rubric.yaml`) describing scoring, evaluators, aggregators, and requirements.
+Create a rubric file, either in YAML or code, describing scoring, evaluators, aggregators, and requirements.
-Example in `assets/examples/example_configs/test_rubric.yaml`.
+Example in `assets/examples/example_configs/test_rubric.yaml` or `assets/examples/healthbench/healthbench_to_open_rubric_utils.py`

 ### Evaluate a rubric